 We currently derive, and expect to continue to derive, a significant portion of our revenue from international sales.
-In 2010, 2011 and 2012, 60.8%, 66.9% and 75.0% of our revenue was derived from sales that occurred outside of the U.S., respectively.
+In 2010, 2011, 2012 and in the six months ended June 30, 2013, 60.8%, 66.9%, 75.0% and 87.9% of our revenue was derived from sales that occurred outside of the U.S., respectively.
 In addition, a significant portion of our manufacturing operations is based in Ningbo, China and Taipei, Taiwan.
 Our international revenue and operations are subject to a number of material risks, including:

-- difficulties in staffing, managing and supporting operations in more than one country; - difficulties in enforcing agreements and collecting receivables through foreign legal systems; - fewer legal protections for intellectual property in foreign jurisdictions; - foreign and U.S. taxation issues and international trade barriers; - difficulties in obtaining any necessary governmental authorizations for the export of our products to certain foreign jurisdictions; - fluctuations in foreign economies; - fluctuations in the value of foreign currencies and interest rates; - trade and travel restrictions: - domestic and international economic or political changes, hostilities and other disruptions in regions where we currently operate or may operate in the future: - difficulties and increased expenses in complying with a variety of U.S. and foreign laws, regulations and trade standards, including the Foreign Corrupt Practices Act: and - different and changing legal and regulatory requirements in the jurisdictions in which we currently operate or may operate in the future.
+- difficulties in staffing, managing and supporting operations in more than one country; - difficulties in enforcing agreements and collecting receivables through foreign legal systems; - fewer legal protections for intellectual property in foreign jurisdictions; - foreign and U.S. taxation issues and international trade barriers; - difficulties in obtaining any necessary governmental authorizations for the export of our products to certain foreign jurisdictions; - fluctuations in foreign economies; - fluctuations in the value of foreign currencies and interest rates; - trade and travel restrictions; - domestic and international economic or political changes, hostilities and other disruptions in regions where we currently operate or may operate in the future; - difficulties and increased expenses in complying with a variety of U.S. and foreign laws, regulations and trade standards, including the Foreign Corrupt Practices Act; and - different and changing legal and regulatory requirements in the jurisdictions in which we currently operate or may operate in the future.